18F/unit-testing-node/_pages/components/slack-client.md

 ## Rolling our own until we upgrade

-As mentioned at the beginning of this chapter, most of what we've written here may be replaced eventually by methods added to slack-client and hubot-slack.
-It's also possible we could've added support directly to these official packages first, since the code for both is open source.
-In either case, we wouldn't've needed to roll our own HTTP request and handler.
-We also could have have used a test double for the official package rather than writing a test server.
+As mentioned at the beginning of this chapter, most of what you've written here may be replaced eventually by methods added to slack-client and hubot-slack.
+It's also possible you could have added support directly to these official packages first, since the code for both is open source.
+In either case, we wouldn't need to roll our own HTTP request and handler.
+You also could have used a test double for the official package rather than writing a test server.

-Even so, the important thing is that our use of these external interfaces is largely contained within this single module.
+Even so, the important thing is that the use of these external interfaces is largely contained within this single module.
 Read the [forking and contributing upstream]({{ site.baseurl }}/concepts/forking-and-contributing-upstream/) chapter for a more thorough discussion of the factors regarding the decision